arzieg/mspdoc/docsrc/source/go/design/ddd.md

     I set all the entities as pointers, this is because an entity can change state and I want that to reflect across all instances of the runtime that has access to it.
 The value objects are held as nonpointers though since they cannot change state.

+Repository :=  A implementation of storing aggregates or other information

+Factory :=  A constructor to create complex objects and make creating new instance easier for the developers of other domains

+Service := A collection of repositories and sub-services that builds together the business flow

 # Abstraktion

 Abstraktion wird auf den Aggregaten erzeugt.
 Hier werden Design Pattern angewandt.
 Z.B. neuer Customer, ein FactoryPattern welches einen Pointer zu einem neuen Customer zurückgibt.